pka/owntrack-rs/README.md

 ## Overview

 Owntrack-rs is a self-hosted GPS tracking solution that allows you to record and manage your location data from mobile phones or IoT devices.
-It provides [OwnTracks](https://owntracks.org/booklet/) compatible HTTP and MQTT endpoints and a built-in viewer application.
+It provides [OwnTracks](https://owntracks.org/booklet/) compatible HTTP and MQTT endpoints, [Meshtastic](https://meshtastic.org/) MQTT integration and a built-in viewer application.

 ![Screenshot](static/screenshot.jpg)